clarus/sandbox/coq/opam/repaired-packages.md

 ## ✗ equations.0.9~beta2
 2019-04-30
-* TODO: watch
 * appears as "Error with dependencies" in the OPAM bench because of incompatible OCaml version => fixed in the bench
-* TODO: check if the bench reports an incompatible OCaml version
 * its only compatible Coq version is `8.5~beta2`: should we move this package out of the released repository?
 Should we bench without the `core-dev` repository to show a dependency error?
+* TODO: remove the `core-dev` repository from the bench, check that we get a deps error, remove this package

 ## ✓ math-classes.1.0.7
 2019-04-30